The64thGamer/cheeseepedia/content/wiki/Summertime 2006.md

 * Go Santa Go (Studio C)

 **Birthday Break**: April 2005 show logo with music set to a 1 minute, 2 minute countdown.
 This would then lead into the Birthday show.

+No USA Version - The Stand Alone Song, 'America', and the 2005 Military Montage intermission do not appear in this show due to some sort of 'controversy' about the subject matter.

+Intermissions - As before, the CPMN episode has been changed.
+2003 had Episode 3, 2004/2005 had Episode 1, and for this year it is the recent Episode 6.